-Reason for Amendment: This amendment responds to the directive in section 10606(a)(2) of the Patient Protection and Affordable Care Act of 2010, Pub.
-L. 111-148 (the "Patient Protection Act"), and addresses certain new offenses created by the Patient Protection Act and by the Dodd-Frank Wall Street and Consumer Protection Act, Pub.
+Synopsis of Proposed Amendment: This proposed amendment amends §2B1.1 (Theft, Property Destruction, and Fraud) in response to a directive to the Commission in the Patient Protection and Affordable Care Act, Pub.
+L. 111-148 (the "Patient Protection Act").
+It also responds to certain new offenses created by the Patient Protection Act and by the Dodd-Frank Wall Street Reform and Consumer Protection Act, Pub.
 L. 111-203 (the "Dodd-Frank Act").